PROFESSOR BOB NOWLAN

 I am a member of the Socialist Party U.S.A., an independent socialist party welcoming of involvement of Marxist and non-Marxist socialists, and famously associated with two of my childhood heroes, Eugene Debs and Norman Thomas.
 I am a Democratic Socialist, rejecting authoritarian, statist, Stalinist and Maoist variants which I believe have falsely claimed to be "socialist" and "communist," and which in actual practice were neither genuinely "socialist" nor "communist."
 I am a strong opponent of fascism and totalitarianism, in all forms and guises, including fascist and totalitarian currents at work in everyday life of contemporary capitalist societies and cultures.

-In addition, I am and have long been (for over twenty-five years now) openly gay.
+In addition, I am and have long been (for nearly thirty years now) openly gay.
 As I see it, our sexualities are complex modes of being and relating in society, and they effect the ways in which we engage in all other forms of social relations, exercising a significant impact on our outlook on life and our everyday engagement in the world.
 I believe we all are in varying, shifting degrees both gay and straight.
 I am proud to associate my own understanding of gayness with a radical theorization and practice of gayness conceived and promoted by revolutionary gay liberation in the late 1960s and early 1970s.
 I am a staunch opponent of any and all forms of discrimination, harassment, prejudice, and abuse directed against glbt people, and against homosexuality, bisexuality, and transgenderism even more broadly conceived.
 I take a very positive, affirmative stance versus the beauty, value, and necessity of a substantially liberated human sexuality in general; I sharply oppose sex-negative positions, whether religious-based or otherwise.
 And I also continue to work on scholarly projects in this area--from work on my PhD dissertation onward a central scholarly focus for me.

 In the area of film, I am especially fond of film noir and other forms of crime film.
-But I also maintain deep interests as well in gay and queer film, in contemporary British and Irish film, and in politically committed and engaged documentary, non-fiction, experimental, and avant-garde film.
+But I also maintain interests as well in gay and queer film, in contemporary British and Irish film, and in politically committed and engaged documentary, non-fiction, experimental, and avant-garde film.
 I like films that have a strong, intelligent sense of story, and of character; I like films that deal with serious ideas in complex and sensitive ways; and I like films that are both innovative in technique and economical in expression.
 I often enough tend to prefer watching 'older' 'classic' 'Black and White' films.
 At UWEC I served for many years as chair of the International Film Committee plus I founded The Eau Claire Progressive Film Festival in 2005 and served as Executive Director through the conclusion of the final year of the festival in May 2012.
 I also co-wrote, with senior UWEC undergraduate students, two feature-length fictional screenplays, in 2006-2007, and 2008-2008.

 points of interest about me: